Staying Healthy Over The Holidays

 Stress also increases the hormone cortisol which can negatively affects immune function, sleep, weight, and gut health.

 If you’re into fermented foods, now’s the time to boost consumption.
-If you’re not, then get a broad spectrum probiotic supplement.
+If you’re not, consider trying it.

 Probiotics will ensure that the stress and sugar of the holidays will not open up a “window of opportunity” for pathogenic bacteria and yeast to proliferate in the gut.

-The gut is the seat of the immune system - feeding the bacterial ecosystem “down there” with probiotics (and probiotic-rich foods) will go a long way to keeping you all healthy (more on digestion here).
+The gut is the seat of the immune system - feeding the bacterial ecosystem “down there” with probiotics (and probiotic-rich foods) will go a long way to keeping you all healthy.

 Alongside all these strategies to support the immune system you might benefit from an immune support supplement as well.